dillan-py/pihole-dnscrypt-tailscape/README.md

 All the filtering, encryption, signature checking and secure routing happens invisibly in the background.

 # WARNING!!!
-Be careful what you add to your blocklist, too many can block functionality of applications which means spending more time debugging it.
+- Be careful what you add to your blocklist, too many can block functionality of applications which means spending more time debugging it.
 So if you are going to go crazy with the blocklists, ensure to add whitelists so you regain access to legitimate domains.
+- **Not all ads will be blocked** such as YouTube ads can be blocked as they use ads through https not dns.
-Home users may report some sites wont load correctly/slowly when requiring dnssec for all traffic, so my reccomendation is to use a dnscrypt resolver that has no filters.
+- Home users may report some sites wont load correctly/slowly when requiring dnssec for all traffic, so my reccomendation is to use a dnscrypt resolver that has no filters.
-You can use DOH resolvers however, best not to mix with dnscrypt resolvers, keep it to one as it can only use one at a time (can't use both) as they are two different types of privacy.
+- You can use DOH resolvers however, best not to mix with dnscrypt resolvers, keep it to one as it can only use one at a time (can't use both) as they are two different types of privacy.
-Use the resolvers from the ones in the resolvers link, if you get an error that it cant find it, you need to replace the signers key as it should read all the ones you use from the list.
+- Use the resolvers from the ones in the resolvers link, if you get an error that it cant find it, you need to replace the signers key as it should read all the ones you use from the list.
-Find some more resolvers for dnsscrypt if your location is different to the UK
+- Find some more resolvers for dnsscrypt if your location is different to the UK

 Once Pi‑hole, DNSSEC, and Tailscale are aligned, your DNS threat surface shrinks dramatically:
 - 	Local devices resolve through a trusted, validated DNS pipeline